Tempo logotype

 Frequently Asked Questions

-Couldn't find what you need?Go to ourHelp Center
+Couldn't find what you need?Go to ourDocumentation

 Clockify offers a browser widget and API-based integrations that let time be logged against Jira issues from outside the Jira interface.
 These integrations create a connection, but not a native one – time data lives in Clockify's database rather than in Jira's worklog model.
-Tempo Timesheets is built directly into Jira: time entries are Jira worklogs, issue associations are native, and Tempo extends Jira's data model directly.
+Tempo Timesheets is built directly into Jira: Time entries are Jira worklogs, issue associations are native, and Tempo extends Jira's data model directly.

 Tempo Timesheets is built for knowledge workers in Jira environments – project time logging, account governance, and capacity management.
 It doesn't include GPS tracking, physical kiosk check-in, or field worker attendance features.
 If the organization has non-desk populations that need those features, Clockify or a dedicated HR attendance system is the better fit.

-No. Clockify covers timer-based time capture, billing, attendance, and payroll integrations.
+Not at the portfolio level.
+Clockify covers timer-based time capture, billing, attendance, and payroll integrations.
 Capacity planning at the portfolio level, CapEx/OpEx labor classification, and portfolio hierarchies aren't stated capabilities – its account model is project budgets and billable rates.
 Tempo Capacity Planner and Tempo Financial Manager cover those capabilities natively against Jira data.

 Clockify's base tier is free for unlimited users, with paid tiers adding administrative and billing controls.
 Tempo Timesheets is a paid product with per-user pricing on the Atlassian Marketplace.
 For small teams with simple time capture needs, the cost difference is material.
 For enterprise organizations looking at total cost of governance – including maintaining separate reporting tools, reconciling time data with Jira data, and building financial governance outside either system – Tempo's all-in pricing is often more efficient.
 The right comparison is the cost of the governance gap, not the license line item.